endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 #### Ensuring the ordering is the same

-To test whether the regions identified by SICER and epic2 have the same ranks, as determined by the regions’ p-values, we compared the p-value sorted list of significant regions from SICER and epic2 with the stringent unix diff tool to ensure these were exactly the same.
+To test whether the regions identified by SICER and epic2 have the same ranks, as determined by the regions’ p-values, we compared the FDR sorted list of significant regions from SICER and epic2 with the stringent unix diff tool to ensure these were exactly the same.

 #### Parameters used in the tests